tkfhdk123/tkfhdk123/README.md

 🌱 I’m currently learning: Natural Language Processing

-⚡ Hobbies: Soccer, Fitness, LOL, Netflix
+⚡ Hobbies: Soccer, Fitness, Netflix

 <!--
 **tkfhdk123/tkfhdk123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.